andydevs/blog/_drafts/experiments-with-css-grid.markdown

 ![Mobile Problem](/assets/images/experiments-with-css-grid/problem-mobile.png)

 Barely even functional.
-We need to restyle our page to fit mobile devices.
-CSS Grid can help us with that.
+We obviously need to restyle our page to fit mobile devices.
+Thankfully, CSS Grid can help us with that.
 First, I created an scss mixin for detecting mobile screens.
+Then, all we need to do is change the grid properties in the `.main-layout` class when we're on a mobile screen.

 ```scss
 $responsive-mobile-size: 830px !default;